“Many Paths to Success” — Walking the Talk

 Juxtapose this anecdote against Singapore’s government’s exhortation to continually upskill and keep our knowledge current.
 The official message to employers and society (which we agree with):

 Don’t view academic qualifications as the marker of success, embrace lifelong learning, be open to new career possibilities and opportunities that may come our way.

-So the same government pushing citizens to move away from sole reliance on academic qualifications, still asks for these very qualifications when recruiting for public sector positions.
-It is especially strange that academic grades are still required in an application process for a mid-career position.
+So the same government pushing citizens to move away from sole reliance on academic qualifications still asks for these very qualifications when recruiting for public sector positions.
+It is especially strange that academic grades are still required in the application process for a mid-career position.

 There are 2 ways to view this:

 - A trivial IT implementation issue, which can be fixed easily with a line of code to make the request for academic grades non-mandatory.